LinkedInLearning/rust-code-challenges-3000666/README.md

-# Rust Code Challenges: Challenge 3
+# Rust Code Challenges: Challenge 4

-Your challenge is to implement a function, `info()`, that can take any text type and print its contents to the console.
+Your challenge is to implement a function, sort_usernames(), that takes a reference vector of strings as its input argument and sorts it in-place.

 ## Testing your code